-7 The end of all things has approached; therefore be serious and self-controlled in your praying.
-Showe all things your love for one another should be constant, because love covers a multitude of sins.
-She has peach has received a gift, minister it to one another as good administrators of God's varied grace.
-The shows 11 If anyone speaks, let it be according to God's Oracles.
+&lt;sup>3 Love overlooks sins, does not make a big deal out of them, in interpersonal relationships.
+The eternal consequence of one another without grumbling.
+10 As each has received a gift, minister it to one another as good administrators of God's varied grace.
+11 If anyone speaks, let it be according to God's Oracles.
 If anyone serves, let it be as from strength as God supplies, so that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion throughout the ages.
 Amen.